hpcugent/vsc-mympirun/README.md

 # Controlling number of processes

 ## `--hybrid` / `-h`
-The `hybrid` option requires one integer.
+The `hybrid` or `h` option requires one integer.
 This integer will be the number of processes started on each available physical node.

     $ echo $PBS_NUM_NODES
     2